'Frequently Asked Questions'

 Can you make the Tacky in a lighter color?:

 Unfortunately it is not possible to make a light colored Tacky because of the waxes used.
 The color comes naturally from the waxes used and there's no way to get it in a white/light form and it still be 'Wacky Tacky.'
 However, the color can vary from a lighter to darker colored Tacky due to those natural variances in the waxes, so you can always request a lighter colored Tacky and we'll do our best to find one for you.
 It's not something we can control and therefore market, but we always put aside any lighter colored Tacky's for special requests.
-Please note the latest batches have come out very dark/black in color, so we can't guarantee we'll have a lighter Tacky for you.

 We also have many customers that combine the Light wax with the Tacky to get the hold and look they are wanting.
 The Dark wax also has excellent hold and is lighter in color than the Tacky.
 It tends to go on more of a neutral color.
 Like the Tacky, we also have some that come out lighter in color so you could also special request a lighter colored one when ordering and we'll do our best to find one.